Drexel in London

 Courses are taught by both Drexel and UK-based faculty and students take four courses from a variety of disciplines.
 Courses are designed to take advantage of London and offer students a unique opportunity to internationalize their education.
 Each course typically includes field trips to give students full exposure to the many aspects of London.

-All course offerings are tentative and subject to change and enrollment minimums
+All course offerings are tentative and subject to change.
+Enrollment minimums apply.

-All grades are letter grades and will count towards the GPA at Drexel.
+All grades at FIE are letter grades that will count towards the GPA at Drexel.

 The London program runs on the quarter calendar, and most terms reflect the Drexel calendar.

 : late August/early September – late November/early December (Students will have to leave spring/summer co-op or summer classes a bit early to attend this program in the fall)